robinrendle/robinrendle.com/_essays/futures-of-typography.markdown

   <figcaption><p>Roel Nieskens, <em><a href='http://typographica.org/on-typography/variable-fonts'>Variable Fonts: the Future of (Web) Type</a></em></p></figcaption>
 </figure>

 For English speaking readers, variable fonts provide them with a boost in performance because they won’t have to download multiple fonts.
-And for English speaking designers, they’ll provide them with more subtle typesetting options.
-But for readers of the web elsewhere, variable typography will actually make webfonts a viable reality because for many complex languages the font files can be gigantic compared to a Latin based language.[^18] For them this technology is not just about meagre improvements to performance, but instead variable fonts will give them access to the sort of typography what we’ve taken for granted.
+And for English speaking designers, they’ll provide a more subtle tool for typesetting.
+But for readers of the web in  many languages, variable typography will actually make webfonts a viable reality for the first time.
+This is because for complex languages the font files can be gigantic when compared to a Latin based language.[^19] For those readers, this technology is not just about meagre improvements to performance, but instead variable fonts will give them access to the sort of typography that we’ve taken for granted.

 Whilst variable fonts is really an improvement to the OpenType specification, the other technology that I would like to discuss – color fonts – is a new font format altogether: OpenType-SVG.
 This format gives us the ability to jump inside the glyphs of a typeface and paint them with multiple colors instead of the single color fill that we’re currently limited to.
 Because for now we can only add a single color to all parts of the glyph, this greatly limits a typographer’s ability to express an idea with text.